Rainiefeng/final-report/README.md

 The finalproject.py file located in this repository, uses the supplied API and modules to output the data of the locations wanted.

+And the test.py can actually test if the converter calculate correctly.

 ## Run
 A sample program call finalproject.py will use the module to go through all the weather information from the API.
 You can run it like this: